pixbuz/webdesk/README.md

 1. **User loads the Page**
 	- ~~Load the Desktop~~
 	- ~~Load the App Spaces~~
-	- Load the App Launchers
+	- ~~Load the App Launchers~~
 	- Restore any Customization
 	- Restore any Widgets

 2. **User Interacts with a Launcher**
-	- App Launcher calls the WM
+	- App Launcher calls Window Space
-	- WM Spawns the Correct App
+	- Window Space Spawns the Correct App
-	- WM Loads the Index Page of said App
+	- Window Space Loads the Index Page of said App

 3. **User Interacts with a Window**
 	- Ensure it is Movable by the Handle